xie-git/arbitrage/README.md

 Then cd into clients folder and install:

-`npm i react react-dom react-scripts`
+`npm i react react-dom react-scripts --save`

 and